What is cholesterol and should we fight with it or not?

-- Currently, cardio – vascular diseases occupy a leading place in the structure of morbidity and mortality worldwide.
+Currently, cardio – vascular diseases occupy a leading place in the structure of morbidity and mortality worldwide.
 As we know the risk of a heart disease has each person and it is determined by many factors.
-These factors include age, gender (males are more susceptible to cardio – vascular disease), hypertension, smoking, obesity and a sedentary lifestyle, family history, dyslipidemia, and diabetes.
+These factors include age, gender (males are more susceptible to cardio – vascular disease), hypertension, smoking, obesity and a sedentary lifestyle, genetics, dyslipidemia, and diabetes.
 Hypercholesterolemia is a major risk factor for cardio – vascular disease.

 What is cholesterol?

-- Lipid grease does not dissolve in the blood to reach the blood stream from the cells, it is necessary a “carrier”.
-The role of transporters operate lipoproteins (Compound proteins (proteins) fat.
-Lipoproteins are high and low density.
+Cholesterol is a lipid which is produced in human liver, as well as a small amount is ingested with certain products: fatty meat, egg yolk, seafood, oils, liver, kidney, brain and others.
+Lipid grease does not dissolve in the blood to reach the blood stream from the cells, it is necessary to have a “carrier”.
+The role of transporters is to operate with lipoproteins (Compound proteins (proteins) fat.
+Lipoproteins have high and low density.
 On the inner walls of the vessels are low density lipoproteins (LDL).
 This is the “bad” cholesterol.
 It forms plaques and due to them the blood is still worse supplying the heart muscle with oxygen and nutrients.

-A high-density lipoprotein (HDL) – is “good” cholesterol.
+A high-density lipoprotein (HDL) – is a “good” cholesterol.
 It is involved in the construction of cells, synthesis of hormones and vitamin D. The liver produces from the “good” cholesterol, bile acid, which help to digest the fats in the intestine.
 And “good” cholesterol from cells makes excess “bad”.
 Total cholesterol – is the amount of “good” and “bad”.